Modeling of Fluctuations in Dynamical Optoelectronic Device Simulations within a Maxwell-Density Matrix Langevin Approach: Introduction

-As pointed out above, this work aims to implement noise sources into mbsolve, enabling a more realistic simulation of OFC operation in low-dimensional SCLs, and especially of the noise characteristics.
-In a semiclassical framework, noise can generally be included by adding stochastic terms.\cite{polder1979superfluorescence,wodkiewicz1979stochastic} The stochastic terms are typically numerically implemented by using a pseudorandom number generator producing uncorrelated, Gaussian-distributed random numbers for every gridpoint.\cite{slavcheva2004fdtd,andreasen2009finite} The resulting Maxwell-Bloch equations are then commonly solved numerically with the finite-difference time-domain approach.\cite{slavcheva2004fdtd,andreasen2009finite} The magnitude of the stochastic terms can be systematically derived from the quantum Langevin equations,\cite{sargent1984laser,gardiner2004quantum,haken1984laser,haken1966quantum} which are then represented by equivalent stochastic c-number equations,\cite{slavcheva2004fdtd,graham1968quantum,lax1969quantum,drummond1991quantum} i.e., evolution equations for operator expectation values with additional stochastic terms.
+As pointed out above, this work aims to implement noise sources into mbsolve, enabling a realistic simulation of the noise characteristics in low-dimensional SCLs, which is for example important in the context of OFC operation.
+In a semiclassical framework, noise can generally be included by adding stochastic terms.\cite{polder1979superfluorescence,wodkiewicz1979stochastic} These are typically numerically implemented by using a pseudorandom number generator producing uncorrelated, Gaussian-distributed random numbers for every gridpoint.\cite{slavcheva2004fdtd,andreasen2009finite} The resulting Maxwell-Bloch equations are then commonly solved numerically with the finite-difference time-domain approach.\cite{slavcheva2004fdtd,andreasen2009finite} The magnitude of the stochastic terms can be systematically derived from the quantum Langevin equations,\cite{sargent1984laser,gardiner2004quantum,haken1984laser,haken1966quantum} which are then represented by equivalent stochastic c-number equations,\cite{slavcheva2004fdtd,graham1968quantum,lax1969quantum,drummond1991quantum} i.e., evolution equations for operator expectation values with additional stochastic terms.
 The c-number Langevin equations have also been used to calculate the intrinsic linewidth and estimate the intensity noise in SCLs.\cite{haug1967theory,liu2012effects,Wang2018rate,essebe2019stochastic,rana2002current,gensty2005semiclassical,duan2018carrier,zhou2020optical} Spontaneous emission obviously plays an important role in optoelectronic devices.
 While the resulting recombination can simply be included by nonlinear rate terms for the carrier occupations,\cite{majer2010cascading,gehrig2002mesoscopic} the noise contribution is not included in the Maxwell-Bloch model due to its semiclassical nature.
-This effect can however be considered in terms of a Gaussian white noise source in the optical propagation equation.\cite{slavcheva2004fdtd, kim2010maxwell,wilkinson2012influence} In a different model, dipole fluctuations are also included by adding Langevin noise terms not only to the propagation equation but also to the off-diagonal density matrix elements.\cite{gehrig2001spatio,gehrig2002mesoscopic,gehrig2003,hoffmann1999quantum, Cerjan2015quantitative, benediktovitch2019quantum} By virtue of the fluctuation-dissipation theorem, a decay of populations, coherences, or the optical field is generally accompanied by fluctuations, and a Maxwell-Bloch equation model which includes such decay-induced fluctuations has been presented.\cite{andreasen2009finite,pusch2012coherent,fang2021modelling} Furthermore, an extension of the stochastic c-number approach to incorporate nonclassical effects has been discussed.\cite{drummond1981quantum,drummond1991quantum} We extend this approach by including incoherent tunneling.
+This effect can however be considered in terms of a Gaussian white noise source in the optical propagation equation.\cite{slavcheva2004fdtd, kim2010maxwell,wilkinson2012influence} In a different model, dipole fluctuations are also included by adding Langevin noise terms not only to the propagation equation, but also to the off-diagonal density matrix elements.\cite{gehrig2001spatio,gehrig2002mesoscopic,gehrig2003,hoffmann1999quantum, Cerjan2015quantitative, benediktovitch2019quantum} By virtue of the fluctuation-dissipation theorem, a decay of populations, coherences, or the optical field is generally accompanied by fluctuations, and a Maxwell-Bloch equation model which includes such decay-induced fluctuations has been presented.\cite{andreasen2009finite,pusch2012coherent,fang2021modelling} We extend this approach by including incoherent tunneling.
 From this, we can derive the semiclassical noise terms for our Maxwell-density matrix Langevin approach, which we then incorporate in our open-source tool mbsolve.
+Notably, an extension of the stochastic c-number approach to incorporate nonclassical effects has been discussed,\cite{drummond1981quantum,drummond1991quantum} which might enable a direct investigation of nonclassical light generation in the presence of noise.